 How To React

-Attempting to respond directly to the issuer of the PFA could land you in legal hot water, or even in jail, so get control of your emotions, take a big step back, and contact an attorney as soon as possible.
-Once you contact an attorney, the office will request any relevant documentation you may possess, including police reports from past domestic abuse allegations, witness statements from friends and family and anything else you feel will bolster your case.
+Attempting to respond directly to the issuer of the PFA could land you in legal hot water, or even in jail.
+So get control of your emotions, take a big step back, and contact an attorney as soon as possible.
+Once you contact an attorney, the office will request any relevant documentation you may possess.
+This could include police reports from past domestic abuse allegations, witness statements from friends and family and anything else you feel will bolster your case.

-If your plan is to contest the PFA, you will likely need to appear in court, and it is important to listen to what your attorney tells you as you prepare for this important day.
-Your lawyer can give you pointers on how best to present your case, as well what to wear, where to go, when to arrive, and what you should do, and not do, once you arrive.
+If your plan is to contest the PFA, you will likely need to appear in court.
+It is important to listen to what your attorney tells you as you prepare for this important day.
+Your lawyer can give you pointers on how best to present your case.
+As well what to wear, where to go, when to arrive, and what you should do, and not do, once you arrive.

 Being the subject of unwarranted protection from abuse orders can be a scary and disconcerting experience.
-Reacting emotionally or acting rashly will do nothing to help your situation, and it will likely make an even bad situation even worse.
+Reacting emotionally or acting rashly will do nothing to help your situation.
+It will likely make an even bad situation even worse.
 So take a deep breath, pick up the phone and call an experienced attorney to help you defend yourself and your good name.